jamieadams-nerd/ha-security/tmp-talk/ISOLATED-TMP.md

 ⸻

-	2.	systemd PrivateTmp (MODERN, SERVICE-LEVEL ISOLATION)
+## PER-PROCESS / systemd PrivateTmp (MODERN, SERVICE-LEVEL ISOLATION)

-⸻

 This is newer and far more common today.